1,500 Acres of World-Class Training Facilities

 The Curragh Training Grounds provide trainers with the opportunity to prepare their horses on approximately 1,500 acres of world-class training facilities.

 The standard and range of gallops on offer is really quite remarkable and led to Dermot Weld describing the facilities as “unquestionably one of the finest training grounds in the world”.
 Trainers are able to choose from over 70 miles of immaculately maintained grass gallops if they want to work their horses on turf.
 The ground staff rotate the use of the gallops, meaning that ground is kept fresh and the quality of the surface is continually excellent.

-To ensure that National Hunt and point-to-point trainers are well catered for, the training grounds have recently invested in a new all-weather schooling strip that is two furlongs in length and has both Easyfix hurdles and Easyfix fences on it.
+To ensure that National Hunt and point-to-point trainers are well catered for, the training grounds have an all-weather schooling strip that is two furlongs in length and has both Easyfix hurdles and Easyfix fences on it.
 This compliments the extensive schooling facilities over both fences and hurdles to make schooling jumpers as straight forward as possible.
-The Late Dessie Hughes, trainer of two-time Champion Hurdle victor Hardy Eustace, commented: “The Curragh Training Grounds is the best place in Europe to train National Hunt and Flat Horses, the stats are there to prove it”.

-The Curragh Training Grounds are maintained 365 days a year by a skilled and dedicated team of approximately 15 people, led by dedicated manager Pat Kelly and his assistance Richard Brophy.
+The Curragh Training Grounds are maintained 365 days a year by a skilled and dedicated team.
 The constant attention helps to keep the gallops in fantastic condition year-round and means that there are gallops available to use every single day of the year without fail, providing trainers with continuity and peace of mind during extreme weather conditions.